How to avoid hurting your back when bending down

 - Once your pain has been alleviated, work on strengthening your core with core stability and strengthening exercises.

-When I am in the mindset, I do these lower back pain exercises daily, as a preventative measure to avoid my pulling my back by strengthening it.
+When I am in the mindset, I do these work-outs daily, as a preventative measure to avoid my pulling my back by strengthening it.